pylonide/pylon/README.md

 You can specify your own workspace as follows:

     $ node bin/cloud9.js -w /path/to/your/awesome/workspace

+You can specify the ip cloud9 is listening to using:

+    $ node bin/cloud9.js -l 192.168.2.1

+Or specify to listen all ip's

+    $ node bin/cloud9.js -l all

 And as a result the tree will display the contents of that directory.